RubyCrypto/rbnacl/README.md

 curves and the XSalsa20 stream cipher.
 This means with NaCl you not only get a system which is designed to be secure-by-default, you also get one which is extremely fast with comparatively small cryptographic keys.

+## Supported platforms

+You can use RbNaCl anywhere you can get libsodium installed (see below).
+RbNaCl is continuously integration tested on the following Ruby VMs:

+* MRI 1.8 / REE
+* MRI 1.9 (YARV)
+* JRuby 1.7 (in both 1.8/1.9 mode)
+* Rubinius HEAD (in both 1.8/1.9 mode)

+In theory Windows should be supported, although there are not yet any reports of successful windows users.

 ## Installation